Starting Backgrounds

 Possessions:

-Special: You may hold your holy symbol aloft in both hands and Invoke the Sky Dancer to call forth pale, radiant starlight for as long as you hold it.
-If there are undead present, roll against the risk that your faith is weak.
+Raise the Beacon: You may hold your holy symbol aloft in both hands and Invoke the Sky Dancer to call forth pale, radiant starlight for as long as you hold it.
+Roll against the risk that your faith is weak; if you fail, it is mere light and nothing more.

 42. Chosen of the Fogweaver